 Orchestral music has been the primary focus of his career.
 He has been a member of the Minnesota Orchestra viola section since 1998.
 Before he joined the orchestra, Freed played second violin in the internationally acclaimed Manhattan String Quartet.

-For 12 seasons, Freed was Music Director of the Mankato Symphony Orchestra in southern Minnesota, where he raised the artistic level of performances and collaborated with staff and board to enhance community engagement and garner increased contributed income.
-Thanks to his innovative programming, the orchestra was awarded three NEA Fast track awards.
-Under his stewardship, the Orchestra received a transformational bequest of $500,000.
+For 12 seasons, Freed was Music Director of the Mankato Symphony Orchestra in southern Minnesota, where he raised the artistic level of performances and collaborated with staff and board to enhance community engagement.
+Thanks to his innovative programming, the orchestra was awarded three NEA Fast-track awards and received a transformational bequest of $500,000.
 His conducting training has included the National Symphony Orchestra’s Conductor’s Institute at the Kennedy Center under Maestro Leonard Slatkin and master classes with Jorma Panula.
 For the 2005-06 season, he served as assistant conductor of the Minnesota Orchestra under Music Director Osmo Vänskä.

-Freed was a Founder of Learning Through Music Consulting Group, a music education nonprofit organization that used music as a teaching tool to improve learning outcomes since 2005 and which he closed in 2015.
-Learning Through Music received federal and local grants as well as private support to work in public schools, and partnered with Minneapolis Public Schools, University of Minnesota, the MacPhail Center for Music and the Greater Twin Cities Youth Symphonies.
+Freed was a Founder of Learning Through Music Consulting Group, a music education nonprofit organization that used music as a teaching tool to improve children’s learning outcomes.
+Learning Through Music received federal and local grants as well as private support to work in public schools, and partnered with Minneapolis Public Schools. the University of Minnesota, the MacPhail Center for Music and the Greater Twin Cities Youth Symphonies.
 For his work with children Freed won a Yale Music School Alumni award which help support the program in Mankato summer schools.
 Continuing in this vein, he is currently working with a Community Music School in Vietnam to broaden the reach of music in public and private education.

-Freed has been participating in Minnesota Triathalons at the Sprint level and last summer participated in the London AJ Bell Triathalon.
+Freed has been participating in Minnesota Triathalons at the Sprint level while on a Minnesota Orchestra tour participated in the London AJ Bell Triathalon two years ago.

-He and his wife Gwen have three children: Zachary, Eleanor and Jonah.
+He and his wife Gwendolyn have three children: Zachary, Eleanor and Jonah.